Functional Extreme-PLS: Theoretical framework

 Let us first focus on the direction defined as

-where $\zp[n]{\cdot }$ is the norm induced by the inner product $\langle \cdot,\cdot\rangle$ and $y\in\R^+$ is a large threshold.
+where $\|\cdot \|$ is the norm induced by the inner product $\langle \cdot,\cdot\rangle$ and $y$ is a threshold, ultimately taken large.
 The expectation underlying the covariance~in \eqref{eq:fepls} is understood in the sense of Lebesgue.
 The interpretation of~\eqref{eq:fepls} follows the core idea of PLS but in the extreme regime.
-Using an optimization framework, we seek the element in $H$ which maximizes the tail-information, by considering the covariance conditionally to the tail event of $Y$, shared between $Y$ and the projection of $X$ on a single direction.
+Using an optimization framework, we seek the element in $H$ which maximizes the tail-information, by considering the covariance conditionally on the tail event of $Y$, shared between $Y$ and the projection of $X$ on a single direction.

 In the sequel, the cumulative distribution function (cdf) of $Y$ is denoted by $F$ and the survival function by $\bar{F}=1-F$.
 In addition, let us define the tail-moment of a random object~$W$ by $m_W(y) := \E(W 1_{\{Y\ge y\}})$ whenever it exists.
 In the case where $W\in H$, we interpret the expectation at hand as the Bochner expectation denoted by $\E_{\mathcal{B}}$.
 Note that, since we consider a separable space, we could equivalently use the Pettis integral instead.
-We refer to \cite{bochner} for more details about the notion.
+We refer to \citet{bochner} for more details about the notion.

-A key fact is that the solution of the optimization problem~\eqref{eq:fepls} is explicit: \begin{Prop} Suppose that $Y$ is integrable and $X$ is Bochner-integrable.
-Then, the unique solution of the optimization problem \eqref{eq:fepls} is given by, for any $y\in \R$,
+A key fact is that the solution of the optimization problem~\eqref{eq:fepls} is explicit: \begin{Prop} Suppose that $\E\big((1+\|X\|)(1+|Y|)\big)<+\infty$.
+Then, the unique solution of the optimization problem \eqref{eq:fepls} is given by, for any $y\in \R$ such that $\bar{F}(y)>0$ and $v(y)\neq 0$,

-\end{Prop} It readily appears that $w(y)$ is a linear combination of $m_{XY}(y)\in H$ and $ m_X(y)\in H$.
-Since both of them point in the same direction in $H$ which is given by $X$, we rather investigate the use of more general tail moments by considering
+\end{Prop} It readily appears that $w(y)$ is a linear combination of $m_{XY}(y)\in H$ and $ m_X(y)\in H$, two tail-moments of the form $m_{X\vfi(Y)}(y)$ associated with the respective weights $\vfi(y)=y$ and $\vfi\equiv 1$.
+Under the inverse regression model introduced below, both directions asymptotically align with a common index.
+We thus investigate the use of more general tail-moments by considering

-where $\vfi$ is some test function such that Let us recall that it is equivalent to assuming that $\varphi$ is a positive measurable function defined on a neighbourhood $[x_0,+\infty)$ of infinity and such that, for any $x>x_0\ge 0$, In such a case, $\varphi$ is said to be regularly-varying at infinity with index $\tau$, see \cite{bingham_goldie_teugels_1987} for further details.
-In the sequel, $w_\varphi(y)$ is referred to as the FEPLS direction.